Extreme-High Vacuum Chambers Require Ultra-Low Outgassing Rates

 Customers can select the best material & processing options for their unique requirements.

 Vacuum chamber fabrication using ultra-low outgassing materials and specific processing techniques is critical to producing any extreme-high vacuum system.
 Each application brings different factors relating to chamber design, material options, processing techniques and chamber manufacturability.
 The results of the CRADA experiment and testing will give scientific data comparing the common material and processing options.
-AVT has chamber design and manufacturing expertise to help customers identify the most cost effective material and process options for their XHV chamber.
+Applied Vacuum Division has chamber design and manufacturing expertise to help customers identify the most cost effective material and process options for their XHV chamber.